 You Need to Track Conversions and Use Their Audience Features

 If you want to achieve any type of long term success on Facebook traffic, making use of the Facebook pixel and audience capabilities is an absolute must.
 You need to be able to place the pixel in your own funnels or within the advertiser’s funnel at the point where the conversion occurs.
-If they are not helpful in placing your pixel then you may need to seek another company who will do it or at the very least get a piece of their audience from them.
+If they are not helpful in placing your pixel then you may need to seek another company who will do it or at the very least get a piece of their audience from affiliate advertising on Facebook.

 Native traffic is still big but bots continue to be a huge issue.
 One thing to consider though is that since FB cracked down on arbitrage, this may reduce competition on native ad networks like Revcontent.